-3. In their last semester of enrollment, candidates for the MA Non-thesis option in English must take:
+3. In their last academic year of enrollment, candidates for the MA Nonthesis option in English must take:

-Written and oral comprehensive examinations based upon both course work and a departmental reading list.
+A written cumulative examination based on graduate coursework.
 If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.